nikiforovandreiv/HiDeggster/README.md

 # Project description
-**Hi, Deggster!**  is a domain specific chat-bot, that helps international exchange students to find information about their first steps in THD
+**Hi, Deggster!**  is a domain specific chat-bot, that helps international exchange students to find information about their first steps in THD!
+To know more about the project, please, visit our [wiki](https://mygit.th-deg.de/mz02475/sas-project/-/wikis/home)

 # Instalation